9 Tips to Become a Better Driver

 I learned this the “hard” way, maybe ten years ago, when a good friend of mine teased me, to tears, because of my mirror setup.
-I now promise to give anyone here the same sort of tough love when I find you watching your own car in the mirrors.
+I now promise to give anyone here the same sort of tough love when I find them watching their own car in the mirrors.

-Once set up right, mirrors are even more useful.
+Once set up right, mirrors become even more useful.

 3. Use Turn Signals (When They Matter)

 This just for the folks who simply never use their turn signals: Sometimes they’re actually important, so please learn to tell when that’s the case.
-They don’t matter as much when nobody’s around, at least behind, at least possibly turning into the same direction.
-But if there’s somebody around, at least behind, at least possibly turning into the same direction, use turn signals.
-It can indeed be dangerous not to use them.
+They don’t matter as much when nobody’s around, or doing the same thing.
+But if there’s somebody around and not doing the same thing, use turn signals.
+It can actually be dangerous not to use them.

 4. Look Ahead

 Simply watching the car in front is not safe, and gets unsafer and unsafer the shorter the following distance is.
 Try to look ahead and see what’s coming up 200, 500, or 1,000 meters ahead.
 One does still, immediately notice if the person in front is doing something unexpected, like braking unnecessarily because they don’t keep a sufficient distance.

 The habit of looking ahead led me to dislike trucks and SUVs in front because they block too much of the view.
 I either increase my following distance—or try to pass.
 The first option is the better one.
 The second option is the one that people sometimes confuse for… aggression.
 Well.

 5. Keep a Safety Margin

 I featured this in the aforementioned earlier post on driving but it’s worth repeating: Maintain a safe, comfy distance to the car in front.